JorMerr/EV_charging_locations/Project_Outline.md

 - [ ] Load data to S3 bucket - Both
 - [ ] import to pgAdmin for joining and extra cleaning - E
 - [ ] export sample table with 1000 rows to test ML Models - E
+- [ ] Check if datasets can be saved directly to S3 bucket and allow dynamic updating of database
+- [ ] Tableau dashboard
+    - [ ] If time, add website app

 ## Second Segment
 ### Presentation